chrononaut/SFHeatmap/README.md

 ## Usage

 Visit [this link](http://chrononaut.github.io/SFHeatmap) to view the live web page.
 Simply select the appropriate filters and click the "apply" button.
+If you experience any choppy or rough panning/scrolling, try enabling hardware acceleration within the browser settings.